 There are certain health conditions that can change the hormonal balance in the human body and this could then affect the person’s mood.
 Thyroid problems such as hypothyroidism are pretty much known to cause depression in patients.
 If these conditions are diagnosed on time and treated well then the depression disappears.
 Even the hormonal changes that people go through during puberty can lead to depression.

-Depression can be a problem if it runs in the family, in other words it could also be genetic.
+Depression can be a problem if it runs in the family, in other words, it could also be genetic.
 Some people inherit the genes and this makes it more likely for them to get depressed, but you must note that not everyone with genes for depression actually gets depressed.
-Genes could merely increase the risk of someone to get depressed.
-You should also note that lot of people who are depressed don’t have the genes.
+Genes could merely increase the risk of depression.
+You should also note that a lot of people who are depressed don’t have the genes.

-One of the most common causes of depression is a life event that gives a shock.
+One of the most common causes of depression is a shocking or traumatising life event.
 The death of a family member, friend or a dear one can make things very sad and sometimes lead to tremendous depression.
-Also other incidents like divorce, separation, breakup or even remarriage could lead to depression.
+Also, other incidents like divorce, separation, breakup or even remarriage could lead to depression.
 However, it is possible that sometimes you will find yourself depressed and wonder about the cause.
 At other times, some people tend to go through difficult life events without getting depressed.

 It is essential for everyone to live a healthy life by exercising regularly and eating well.
 By leading a healthy life you can ensure that even after depression strikes you, you do not make things worse by leading a bad lifestyle.

 Read more articles on Depression Signs and Symptoms.